Happy Holidays! 🎄🎅🎁

-The first measure was to remove content that might be considered too “thin” by Google (typically defined as 500 words or less).
+The first step was to remove any "thin" content (typically 500 words or less).

-While I did not intend to create “thin” content, I did have a number of review posts that were pulled out of my best articles – my original thinking here was that I could start the journey towards ranking for the review keywords without much additional effort.
+While I never intended to create "thin" content, I did have a number of review posts that were pulled out of my best articles - my original thinking was that I could start the journey towards ranking for the review keywords without any additional effort.

-I’d monitor my progress using a rank tracker and upgrade the article in the future when it got closer to being on page 1.
-For the most part, these posts ranked pretty well on their own, even though they were technically “cut and paste” duplicated content.
+I monitored my progress using a rank tracker and upgraded the article in the future when it got closer to page 1.
+For the most part, these posts ranked pretty well on their own, even though they were technically "cut and paste" duplicated content.

-(however, a scenario like this didn’t not trigger Google’s “duplicate content” penalty.
-You’ll know because your post will be hidden from search results and only show up if you click on the “show duplicate results” link in Google)
+(however, a scenario like this doesn't trigger Google's "duplicate content" penalty.
+You'll know because your post will be hidden from search results by the duplicate content filter)

 Anyways, I decided to prune this type of content from my portfolio and serve a 410 code instead.
 I've learned that "review" keywords are usually not worth the investment either, because:

 Before removing each post, I checked if it received significant clicks or impressions, the estimated keyword volume, and the competitors on page 1, before making a final decision.